 Summer at Butchart Gardens

-Summertime is peak season for Butchart Gardens, with thousands of tourists and local residents visiting the gardens each day.
+Summertime is peak season for Butcharts, with thousands of tourists and local residents visiting the gardens each day.
 Highlights of the summer season at the gardens include the Saturday night fireworks displays, nightly garden illuminations and the Summer Festival outdoor concerts.

-For information on Butchart Gardens in the summer, see below.
+For information about the venue in the summer, see below.
 For information on the attraction in general, including activities at other times of the year, click Butchart Gardens Victoria.

 From June 15 until September 15, most years, Butchart Gardens is open from 9 am until 10 pm and admission is at its highest, costing close to $32 for adults and half price for youth ages 13 to 17.
 Summer admission for children is a great deal, with those ages 5 to 12 getting in for just $3 and kids even younger being free.

 Also, if you go on a Fireworks night or when there’s a major artist performing in concert, $32 ends being a pretty good deal.

 Butchart Gardens Fireworks

 The Saturday evening summer fireworks displays at Butcharts are impressive and start at dark.
 They feature both traditional fireworks displays in the sky overhead, but also creative pyrotechnic illuminations close to the ground, all of which are cleverly choreographed to music which makes the experience especially entertaining.

 TIP #1: Find a place to sit well before the pyrotechnics start.
 It gets busy, so get there early, or at least clearly mark your spot with some belongings in advance.
 On especially busy summer Saturdays there can be as many as 12,000-15,000 visitors at the gardens over the course of the day, although the first couple of Saturdays are often the quietest at fireworks time (other than rainy days, obviously), with an average of only around 5,000 fireworks spectators instead of the more usual 8,000.
 Of course, if it’s more of a rainy night there will likely not be as many people there.